Text-to-SQL Data Synthesis Pipeline

 prompt_template=Text2SQLPromptGeneratorPrompt()

-4.2.5 Chain-of-Thought Generator (Text2SQLCoTGenerator)
+)3.2.5 Chain-of-Thought Generator (Text2SQLCoTGenerator)

 Functionality:

-- Generates step-by-step reasoning for SQL queries
+- Generates reasoning processes for SQL queries

-Input: SQL, question, and database ID
+Input: SQL statement, question, evidence, and database ID

 sql_cot_generator = Text2SQLCoTGenerator(